ML4P/ml-for-python-programmers/README.rst

    $ pip install -r requirements.txt

-4. Run the system-test notebook by running ``ipython notebook``, clicking ``system-test.ipynb``, clicking *Cell* -> *Run All*, and making sure there are no errors::
+4. Run the system-test notebook by running ``jupyter notebook``, clicking ``system-test.ipynb``, clicking *Cell* -> *Run All*, and making sure there are no errors::

-   $ ipython notebook
+   $ jupyter notebook